HarshCasper/Rotten-Scripts/Python/CONTRIBUTION-GUIDELINE.md

 #### Auto Styling

-Any script without the proper styling technique is anything byr problem for us, we again request you to kindly check out Style Guide.
+Any script without the proper styling technique is a problem for us, we again request you to kindly check out Style Guide.
 It will take only a few minutes.

 After ensuring that your script follow all the rules, you can also cross check and rectify any remaining issue (extra whitespaces, missing or extra blank lines etc) using a few tools.